ceph/ceph/doc/releases/octopus.rst

   Monitors may also deliberately failover an active MDS to a standby when the cluster is otherwise healthy if the standby has stronger affinity.

+* RGW Multisite: A new fine grained bucket-granularity policy configuration system has been introduced and it supersedes the previous coarse zone sync configuration (specifically the ``sync_from`` and ``sync_from_all`` fields in the zonegroup configuration.
+New configuration should only be configured after all relevant zones in the zonegroup have been upgraded.

 Changelog
 ---------